 Explanada de Espana

-Known as the Promenade Explanada or Paseo de la Explanada, this is a striking pedestrianized street in Alicante and runs from the Old Town parallel to the quay.
+The Promenade Explanada or Paseo de la Explanada is a striking pedestrianized street in Alicante and runs from the Old Town parallel to the quay.
 The road is packed with tall palm trees and paved with beautiful marble tiles, creating a magnificent variety of wave patterns.

 The street is also a great place to buy some souvenirs and enjoy some tasty Spanish treats.
 There is also an outdoor market where you can buy traditional products and crafts.